 Gold coins were a medium of exchange throughout much of the nation's history.
-The US started issuing gold coins in 1790, and stopped in I933.
-During most of the 1800s, the US used gold and silver to set its monetary standard in order to promote confidence.
+The United States started issuing gold coins in 1790 and stopped in 1933.
+During most of the 1800s, the country used gold and silver to set its monetary standard in order to promote confidence.
 The Gold Standard Act was passed in 1900.
-It was a formal commitment by the US to exchange the currency of participating countries for a set amount of gold.
+It was a formal commitment by the United States to exchange the currency of participating countries for a set amount of gold.
 A country under the gold standard would set a price for gold, say \$100 an ounce, and would then buy and sell gold at that price.
-This effectively set a value for the currency; in our fictional example, \$1 would be worth $1/100^{th}$ of an ounce of gold.
+This effectively set a value for the currency; in this hypothetical example, \$1 would be worth 1/100th of an ounce of gold.

 During times of uncertainty in US history, such as the Civil War, Americans hoarded coins for security.
-For example, during the Depression, Americans hoarded gold and currency because they were afraid that banks would close and they would lose their money.
+For example, during the Great Depression of the 1930s, Americans hoarded gold and currency because they were afraid that banks would close and they would lose their money.
 Some cities designed and printed their own currency, called scrip, during the Depression, as a response to hoarding and the failure to expand the money supply.
-Since the US was obligated to exchange paper money for gold, if requested, this put a cap on the amount of money that could be printed and handcuffed the government's efforts to end the Depression.
-President Roosevelt ended the gold standard in 1933, and he also outlawed private gold ownership, except for jewelry
+Since the United States was obligated to exchange paper money for gold, if requested, this put a cap on the amount of money that could be printed, and it handcuffed the government's efforts to end the Depression.
+President Franklin D. Roosevelt ended the gold standard in 1933, and he also outlawed private gold ownership, except for jewelry.

-Yet even after the gold standard ended, gold continued to be a factor in monetary policy.
+Yet even after the gold standard ended, gold continued to be a factor in US monetary policy.
 The Bretton Woods System, enacted after World War II, created a system of fixed exchange rates that allowed governments to sell their gold to the US Treasury at the fixed price of \$35/ounce.
-This system relied on international confidence in the American economy, and formally established the US as the world's banker.
-Dollars were the basis of most foreign trade, and maintained their purchasing power by their convertibility into gold.
-The US held some \$12 billion in gold, which represented about 75% of all the dollars held by other countries' central banks.
-Over time, the emergence of the dollar as a stable, universally recognized currency, helped to make the US a global economic powerhouse.
+This system relied on international confidence in the American economy, and it formally established the United States as the world's banker.
+Dollars were the basis of most foreign trade, and they maintained their purchasing power by their convertibility into gold.
+The United States held some \$12 billion in gold, which represented about 75% of all the dollars held by other countries' central banks.
+Over time, the emergence of the dollar as a stable, universally recognized currency helped to make the United States a global economic powerhouse.

 Eventually, economic and political cross-currents brought the end of convertibility.
-To stabilize the US economy and combat runaway inflation, President Nixon "closed the gold window" in 1971.
+To stabilize the US economy and combat runaway inflation, President Richard Nixon "closed the gold window" in 1971.
 This took away the formal links between the major world currencies and gold for the first time in history.
 This was controversial, because many politicians believed gold convertibility was the only way to protect the dollar and maintain the strength of the US economy.
 Even today, there are still some conservative politicians who believe that the dollar should be based on the value of gold.

-Today gold, which is a commodity, is traded on the CME Group (an exchange).
-In times of economic crisis, or when investors fear future inflation, like today, gold increases in value, and some individuals cash in their jewelry to take advantage of the price increase in dollars.
-It is possible for the individual investor to invest in gold by buying the stock of companies that mine gold, by investing in exchange traded funds pegged to the price of gold, or even by buying gold coins.
+Today, gold is traded on the CME and other commodities exchanges.
+In times of economic crisis, or when investors fear future inflation, gold increases in value.
+Some individuals cash in their jewelry to take advantage of the price increase in dollars.
+It is possible for the individual investor to invest in gold by buying the stock of companies that mine gold, by investing in exchange traded funds pegged to the price of gold or even by buying gold coins.